Reebok ZQuick 2.0 Review Facts

 The ZQuick 2.0 can be used on many types of terrain, including dirt, grass, or some trail

 , though they will definitely excel on road and concrete type terrains.
 Some users that noted that in wet conditions, the shoes felt a bit slippery, so caution should definitely be exercised on wet surfaces.
 The ZQuick 2.0 also should not be used on more extreme terrains, like technical trails, mountains or ice.

-Traction refers to grip of the shoe on different surfaces.
+Traction refers to the grip of the shoe on different surfaces.
 The traction will be best on the surface it was intended for, road and concrete surfaces, but other commonly ran surfaces, including light trails shouldn’t present any major issues.
-Again, the only thing to watch out for are wet conditions, as some have found the shoe to not provide enough traction on wet surfaces.
+Again, the only thing to watch out for is wet conditions, as some have found the shoe to not provide enough traction on wet surfaces.
 Overall though, traction likely won’t be an issue unless dealing with water

 Flexibility is a useful feature that can help prevent strains and twists from common missteps on the ground.
 The flexibility of the ZQuick 2.0 is pretty good, thanks to the upper and outsole.
-The flexible mesh upper is not only durable, but allows for natural movement.
+The flexible mesh upper is not only durable but allows for natural movement.
 The outsole contributes with its specially designed geometry, which Reebok claims is designed to promote the most flexibility possible.
 These two features together make the ZQuick 2.0 a shoe that flexes well.

 The ZQuick 2.0 is pretty good when it comes to stability